deislabs/mystikos/doc/key-features.md

 ## Single executable package

-Of all of things Mystikos tries to measure, C-runtime, the kernel, and the root file system, we could package them into a single executable.
-The measurements before and after the packaging remain the same.
+Mystikos measures the C-runtime, kernel, and root file system and, whether these are packaged into a single executable or not, the measurements before and after the packaging remain the same.

 We recommend packaging for production usages of Mystikos as it greatly simplifies deployment.